1st semester: Thursday evening (Min. No. 8)

 Morris, Thomas.
-The RCIA Transforming the Church – A Resource for Pastoral Implementation.
-New York/Mahwah, NJ: Paulist Press, 1989, 1997.
+The RCIA Transforming the Church: A Resource for Pastoral Implementation.
+1989.
+New York and Mahwah, NJ: Paulist Press, 1997.

 O’Loughlin, Frank.
 Christ Present in the Eucharist.
-Strathfield, NSW: St Paul Publications, 2000.
+Strathfield: St Pauls, 2000.

 Wood, Susan K. One Baptism: Ecumenical Dimensions of the Doctrine of Baptism.
 Collegeville, MN: Michael Glazier, 2009.